BitCurator/bitcurator-access-webtools/README.md

 Find out more at <http://access.bitcurator.net/>

 # Getting started
 This software uses Vagrant to provision a virtual machine in which **bitcurator-access-webtools** runs.
-To start, make sure you have VirtualBox installed:
+To start, make sure you have VirtualBox and Vagrant installed on your Windows, Mac, or Linux host:

   * http://www.virtualbox.org/

-and Vagrant installed:

   * https://vagrantup.com

 You can download the latest release of the bca-webtools application here: